How to Write Condolences Cards and Quotes

-Nothing is harder than writing an I'm sorry letter or card to someone at work.
-These condolences may be sincere but often are just words written about someone we don't know.
-What is the best quote, phrase or saying to use on condolence cards.
+Nothing is harder than writing an I'm sorry letter or card and expressing your condolences to someone at work.
+These moments are very tough and support is needed to ensure that you are there for them.
+These condolences may be sincere but often are just words written about someone we don't know but we wish to support them.
+What is the best quote, phrase, expression, or saying to use on condolence cards.
 If you get these I'm sorry for your loss or I feel your pain and sympathies letters you often think that they are forced and sometimes confusing.
+They should have sought out better ways to express their feelings and support for their friend or co-worker.
 Here is some advice to write the best cards that leave a lasting impact on those you write to.
 I will break this up into three categories.
 A card for someone at work.
 A card for an acquaintance.
 A card for someone close.

 Someone at Work